oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

   in (#display-metadata).
 This property is OPTIONAL.
 * `claims`: An object containing claim information for the type, as described in (#claim-metadata).
 This property is OPTIONAL.

+An example of a Type Metadata document is shown in (#ExampleTypeMetadata).

 ## Extending Type Metadata {#extending-type-metadata}